 Among all of the compact utility tractors that John Deere has manufactured, the 2040 series is one of the more popular lines despite how fairly old they may be.
 The 2040 series was first introduced to the market back in 1976 and the first generation of these tractors was manufactured up to 1979.
 These first-gen machines were mainly manufactured in Iowa.

 After John Deere began manufacturing the second generation from 1980 to 1982, the second-gen tractors were mainly made in Germany and have featured minor upgrades in their specs as well as the materials used to manufacture them.
-The John Deere 2640 tractor was a part of both generations and the latest machines released was back in 1983, which means that they really are a bit old.
+The John Deere 2640 tractor was a part of both generations and the latest machines released were back in 1983, which means that they really are a bit old.

 Despite how old John Deere 2640 is, it still is quite the catch in most farms and is often one of the more popular compact utility tractors you see used in simple agricultural works that often do not require the size and power of much larger tractors.
 The 2640 is quite the all-around tractor because it can be used for a lot of different tasks such as simple landscaping and for when you may want to use it for baling when used together with a baler.
 You can even use it for different odd jobs in a simple yard so long as you think it has the power and capacity to take on such tasks.